herguad/data_analysis/README.md

 4. 'Historical' analysis
 - How are the different genres distributed in time?
 - Which genres have gained relevance or lost it?
-- Has the distribution of movies changed in relation to continent and countries diversity?
+- Has the distribution of movies changed in relation to continent and country or origin?

 Below are the insights derived from observing possible relations between relevant features of the dataset and the tools and methods I used to that aim.